 If you're really interested in this hobby then it's a good idea to join a coin roll hunting community.
 The TreasureNet Forum is one of the most active communities where you can learn the latest tips and strategies.
 People also post pictures of their most recent finds.

 You can have a lot of fun coin roll hunting and it can even be thrilling at times.
-But don't expect to make a lot of money from it.
+This makes the process worth it for many people.
+But don't expect to make a lot of money from this hobby.
 It's getting harder as more valuable coins are getting out of circulation.